snipsco/react-inview-monitor/README.md

 | `intoViewRatioShownThreshold` | number | Proportion of element that needs to be inside viewport before it's considered in view. `Default: 0.15`  |
 | `useScrollMonitor` | func | Convenient function that can be used to dynamically disable the monitor, for example for mobile devices. |
 | `mountInitDelayTime` | number | Can be used if loading in large images etc that changes viewport coordinates on page |

+## Performance Note

+Each instance of InViewMonitor sets up a (throttled) scroll listener on the window.
+This means a large number of concurrent InViewMonitor instances will likely cause performance issues.
+If you are looking to do something likely fading in every item on scroll in a long list, you will be better of setting up your own single scroll listener and do the calculations for all items there.